Back

 Study with us | Adding to your degree

-In this ‘Study with us’ blog, we’ve taken a look at how adding to your degree can enrich your experience at Newcastle University, as well as the skills you could develop to showcase on your CV.
+In this ‘Study with us’ blog, we’ve taken a look at how adding to your degree can enrich your experience at Newcastle University and help you lay the foundations for your future career.

 Contents:

 Work placements give you the opportunity to develop skills sought-after by employers, explore your career options and make professional connections.
-You could also secure a reference that could help wheapplying for a job.
+You could also secure a reference that could help when applying for a job.
 Find out more here.

-• Internships.
-Shorter in length than a work placement, internships take place over the summer vacation or term time.
+Internships.
+Shorter in length than a work placement, internships usually take place over the summer vacation or term time.
 They can help you:

 • gain hands-on experience